I could talk about children caught in the crossfire of war. Or children trapped in a crime-ridden neighborhood. But I won’t.

 Then the long-term lithium use caught up with him.
 His kidneys could no longer tolerate the dose – any dose.
 Less than a month later, the symptoms-of-years-ago returned.
 This time paranoia took on a new meaning for my son – now a young adult, as we lived first-hand his “delusions of persecution, unwarranted jealously and exaggerated self-importance.”

-Yet still a sensitive person at heart.
+Yet he was still a sensitive person at heart.
 Empathetic to anyone who struggles.

 Increasing the doses of two current medications didn’t fill the lithium void.
 Neither did a new anti-psychotic medication that caused him to gain 35 pounds over five short months.
-Hopefully a new “injecting” medication will do the trick, after waiting weeks for insurance to authorize payment.
+Finally a new “injecting” medication called Aristada did the trick, after waiting weeks for insurance to authorize payment.

 Ever mindful of the risks.